 A baby has few emotions in the beginning, added to as it lives with more complexity.
 No two of us feels the same thing.
 There are no basic feelings; there are only shared experiences which give us a semblance of what another feels.

 The brain relies on interoception through the tenth cranial nerve—the vagus system connected from the skin and organs to the brain stem—to discern the body’s needs and prepare your best emotional state.
 It’s done faster than you can think, on a best-guess basis.
 I suspect what lies locked away in your body by way of methyl groups from your ancestry, and emotional states from your history, constitutes your soul.
+Add in mankind’s collective unconscious and the soul triumvirate is complete.

 These influences carry over into adulthood for all men.
 The need to belong is universal in humans.
 All of us have a part of our being which fears we may not be good enough, and because of this, we may not be loved.
 Some of this is innate, but much of it comes from our first relationships.
 Attachment to others is critical to your survival.